HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ### "I don't see any data in the dashboard"

 **Check:**
 1. Is `data/anomalies/` folder populated?
-Should have files like `month=2023-09/part-00000.parquet`
+Should have directories like `month=2023-09/`
 2. Did you run `python run_pipeline.py` first?
 (Or use our pre-generated results)
 3. Check the terminal where the dashboard is running for error messages
+4. Make sure you're using the URL shown in terminal (e.g., `http://127.0.0.1:7000`)

 ### "Pipeline is really slow"

 **Solutions:**
 - Process fewer months: Edit `config/config.yaml` and reduce the `months` list
 - Reduce Spark memory if you're on a low-RAM machine
-- Expected: 2-3 minutes per month on a modern laptop
+- Expected: 1-2 minutes for all months on a modern laptop (if data is already processed)

-### "Port 5000 is already in use"
+### "Port already in use"

-**On Mac:**
-- This is usually AirPlay Receiver
-- Either disable it in System Preferences → Sharing
-- Or run on different port: `PORT=5002 python run_dashboard.py`
+**Solution:**
+- The dashboard automatically finds available ports (7000, 7001, 7002, etc.)
+- Just use the port shown in the terminal output
+- No manual configuration needed!

 ### "Java heap space" error